 Slate mining has also been a crucial part of Hampton's economy.
 Since the late 19th century, colored slate has been extracted from the area's quarries, some of which are still being worked today.

 Hampton's Carver Falls Power Plant, built on the Poultney River in 1894, is still producing electricity.

-Hampton has many charming old homes and historic landmarks to see.
-Perhaps the most well known landmark is the chapel built in 1848 by William Miller, the founder of the Advent Christian Movement, and his followers.
-The chapel, in Low Hampton, has been placed on the National Register of Historic Places and still houses summer services by the Seventh-Day Adventists.
+The town has a number of charming old homes and historic landmarks that are worth seeing.
+The most well-known landmark may very well be the chapel built in 1848 by William Miller, the founder of the Advent Christian Movement, and his followers.
+Located in Low Hampton, the chapel is listed on the National Register of Historic Places and still offers summer services by the Seventh-Day Adventists.

 There are currently no businesses in the category.

 Would you like to see your business here?

 Click here to see our advertising options!